10 Tips for Organizing Dog-Friendly Picnics

 Bring proper protection from rain or sun

 Depending on the weather conditions, you may need to bring additional protection for your dog.
 If it's a sunny day, bring sun protection such as doggy sunscreen or a sun hat.
-Similarly, if there's a chance of rain, ensure you have a cover or umbrella to provide shelter for your dog.
+Similarly, if there's a chance of rain, ensure you have a waterproof cover or umbrella to provide shelter for your dog.

 Choose a location with natural shade